Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

 Monte Carlo search with a sufficient number of random playouts (usually > 100) can have surprisingly good results on many simple games, including the standard Tic-Tac-Toe.
 But it is also extremely easy to fool a Monte-Carlo based AI.

 To see this, we're going to have to scale up to a significantly more complicated game: [Gomoku](https://en.wikipedia.org/wiki/Gomoku).
 In Gomoku, you win by getting a 5 by 5 row of pieces on a 19 by 19 board.
-As the Gomoku example below shows, while some positions might be easy to win with against a random opponent, they are utterly undefensible against a _competent_ opponent.
+And as the Gomoku example below shows, while some positions might be easy to win with against a random opponent, they are utterly undefensible against a _competent_ opponent.

 ![gomoku-fail.png]({{site.baseurl}}/media/gomoku-fail.png)

+{:.image-caption}
+The position above looks good for black from the MCTS perspective.
+If both white and black are playing randomly, then white only has